apache/usergrid/sdks/nodejs/README.md

 After the user is successfully logged in, their access token will be stored and can used for future calls.
 To do this, first set the access method:

-	sdk.ApiClient.enableUserAuth();
+	usergrid.ApiClient.enableUserAuth();

 After this statement is called, any future calls will attempt to use the user token instead of the client secret / id combo (application level).
 If you need to make an application level call using the secret/id combo, simply enable that type of authentication instead:

-	sdk.ApiClient.enableClientSecretAuth();
+	usergrid.ApiClient.enableClientSecretAuth();

 To use no authentication, for example, if you are using the default Sandbox app that was automatically created when your account was set up, disable auth:

-	sdk.ApiClient.enableNoAuth();
+	usergrid.ApiClient.enableNoAuth();

-With this setting enabled, no authentication will be provided to the SDK.
+With this setting enabled, no authentication will be provided to the package.

 ###To log a user out
 To log the user out, call:

-	sdk.ApiClient.logoutAppUser();
+	usergrid.ApiClient.logoutAppUser();

 This destroys the token and user object in the session, effectively logging the user out.

 ##Entities and Collections
 Entities and Collections are used to model the custom data you need to store in your app.
-To enable you to use these in your app, the SDK provides the Entity and the Collection objects.
+To enable you to use these in your app, the package provides the Entity and the Collection objects.
 The following sections describe how to create and use these objects and show a few examples.

 ##The Entity Object
 Start by creating a new Entity object, where the argument is the name of the collection that the entity will be part of.
 For example, to create an entity of type dogs:

-	var dog = new sdk.Entity("dogs");
+	var dog = new usergrid.Entity("dogs");

 Next, add any needed custom fields.
 For example: